Episcopal Diocese of Central New York

 The Episcopal Diocese of Central New York is a diocese of the Episcopal Church in the United States of America that comprises 14 counties in Central New York.
 It is one of ten dioceses, plus the Convocation of Episcopal Churches in Europe, that make up Province 2 of the Episcopal Church in the United States of America.

 The diocesan bishop is DeDe Duncan-Probe, eleventh bishop of Central New York, and the diocese's first female bishop.
 Youth ministry includes C.A.R.E. which makes mission trips.

 The diocese has also facilitated Mission of Miracles, an annual volunteer medical mission trip to the Diocese of El Salvador, with which the diocese has a long-standing companion relationship.

-As of 2013, the diocese had a membership of 12,307 down from 21,000 in 2003.
+The diocese reported 21,000 members in 2003 and 8,534 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 78 filing congregations of the diocese in 2024 was $6,806,763.
+Average Sunday attendance (ASA) for 2024 was 2,377 persons.
+This was a relative decrease from 3,825 ASA in 2015.